About Us

 Answer: Through a proven system of public-private partnerships, Registered Apprenticeship partners with a wide range of organizations including, (but not limited to): Businesses, employer and industry associations, Labor-Management organizations, State and local workforce development agencies, Workforce Investment Boards, Institutes of Technology (BCIT), Two- and four-year colleges that offer associate and bachelor's degrees in conjunction with a Certificate of Completion of Apprenticeship, U.S. Military, Community Based Organizations and economic development organizations.

-The Department of Labor website: www.dol.gov/apprenticeship
+The Department of Labor website: www.dol.gov/apprenticeship is a great resource.

 The majority of the content is taken directly from the US Department of Labor website (December 2014 at http://www.dol.gov/apprenticeship/faqs.htm) and local apprenticeship information was added.
 Other resources used by the Department of Labor for this FAQ are: